matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 agreed to, along with UI for them to indicate their agreement.
 If there are no such documents (ie. if the `policies` dict is empty or the user has already agreed to all documents) the client proceeds to perform the OpenID registration.
-Once the user has indicated their agreement, it adds these URLs to `m.accepted_terms` account data.
-Once this has succeeded, then, and only then, must the client perform OpenID authentication, getting a token from the Homeserver and submitting this to the service using the `register` endpoint.
+If there are new terms documents, the client prompts the user for agreement, then once the user has indicated their agreement, it adds these URLs to `m.accepted_terms` account data and then proceeds with OpenID authentication, getting a token from the Homeserver and submitting this to the service using the `register` endpoint.

 Having done this, if the user agreed to any new documents, it performs a `POST
 $prefix/terms` request to signal to the server the set of documents that the